Work at the Museum this summer!

 Requirements

-• Asset: Having/working toward a program in Museum Studies, Education, Project Management, Event Planning, Communications, Tourism, History, or a related field.
+• Asset: Working toward a program in Education, Museum Studies, Event Planning, or a related field.

 • Interest in and/or experience in event planning.

-• Interest in and/or experience in public programming.
+• Interest in and/or experience in public programs

 • Standard First Aid (by start of employment).